 Financial Reporting.
 The Financial Officer assigned to the grant award, or a designee not assigned in another capacity on the award, should be the only person to submit financial reports.
 Failure to submit financial reports according to the time set forth may result in delays or withholding of funds.
 Financial reports can be submitted on a monthly or quarterly basis as determined by the subrecipient with approval by GMD; however, once a method is selected, it cannot be changed during the grant period.
+Beginning with the 2024-25 project period, requests for reimbursements shall only be made on a quarterly basis, so please begin preparing now for that change in JPSC policy.

 Supporting Documentation.
-Subrecipients shall submit GMD financial reports and a Financial Report Detail Form, which include itemized expenses requested for reimbursement.
-With each Financial Report, the subrecipient is required to attach an explanation of line-item expenses included for reimbursement in the report, using a template provided by GMD.
-Supporting documentation may be requested at any time by GMD, and unless instructed otherwise, subrecipients shall submit supporting documentation with every financial report.
-At a minimum, GMD will review at least 2 months of financial supporting documentation for monthly filers and one quarter for quarterly filers.
+Subrecipients shall submit GMD financial reports and a Financial Report Detail Form which include itemized expenses expenditures for the reporting period and will provide a more detailed breakdown of all expenditures by budget line item (instead of simply providing an aggregate for each budget category).
+Itemized expenditures included on the form should correspond to the line items in the approved subaward budget (and also easily tie back to the grant ledger).
+Supporting documentation may be requested at any time by GMD, and unless instructed otherwise, subrecipients shall submit supporting documentation with every quarterly financial report.

-Hiring Requirements
+Hiring Requirements and Staff Reporting